MAsif786/Machine-Learning/README.md

 * Git

 ## Software in your computer
-From starting this course you need to install following software in your computer.
+You need to install following software in your computer.
 * [Python 3](https://python.org)
 * [Anaconda](https://anaconda.org/)